powsybl/powsybl-open-rao/docs/input-data/input-data.md

 ## Network

-The network data model used by FARAO toolbox is the PowSyBl IIDM format.
+The network data model used by OpenRAO toolbox is the PowSyBl IIDM format.
 To get detailed information about the network model, please refer to [dedicated documentation](https://www.powsybl.org/pages/documentation/index.html#grid-model) on PowSyBl website.